 Edible Wallscapes (S17) | Shannon Iacino (MSSD 2017)

 The MSSD program has long led the world in advanced building technologies that sustainably reshape the built environment.
 It critically engages and investigates environmental issues related to architecture and urban systems at the intersection of building science, design, and technology.
 The MSSD program explores technical and multicultural aspects of ecological thinking, while enabling actionable expertise in sustainable design methodologies.
 Based in the legacy of sustainability teaching at Carnegie Mellon University, the MSSD program investigates research-based design innovation strategies, prepares students to excel in research methods, and to become experts in integrative design thinking for the future of the built environment.

 MSSD's intensive curriculum is structured as a combination of critical thinking inquiry with technical skills and design-research classes based in the School of Architecture and offered across Carnegie Mellon University.
-The curriculum stresses the importance and value of total-building performance, large scale ecology, human-centered design, and the integration of design, technology, and natural systems knowledge within the design process.
+The curriculum stresses the importance of design and technology integration, value of total-building performance, human-centered design, large scale ecology and natural systems knowledge within the design processes.
 Classes provide both depth and breadth, while the culminating Synthesis Thesis Project allows each individual student the opportunity to narrow his or her research focus to a topic of personal and professional interest.
 The program welcomes applications from both research and practice-oriented candidates and currently offers two curricular options to complete the study.
 For candidates with extensive professional experience in design practice of eight years or more this degree could be achieved in three semesters: View the MSSD curriculum here.

 Graduate students in MSSD and sustainability-focused programs work side-by-side in the Robert L. Preger Intelligent Workplace, benefiting from one another's experiences—as those experiences are specialized and distinct.
 MSSD candidates have access to the School of Architecture and Carnegie Mellon University’s world-class research environment and facilities, including state-of-the art Design Fabrication and Applied Architectural Robotics Lab.
 This facility operates within the Design Fabrication Lab (dFAB) and serves as a hub for faculty and student collaborations.